 At the same time, the dental papilla differentiates and produces two types of cells:

-- The outer cells of the dental papilla that forms the dentin-secreting cells (odontoblasts).
+- The outer cells of the dental papilla form the dentin-secreting cells (odontoblasts).

-- Central cells of the dental papilla that forms the primordium of the pulp.
+- Central cells of the dental papilla form the primordium of the pulp.